FriendsOfCake/crud-demo-app/README.md

 Modify ``config/app_local.php`` in the `Datasources` section to reflect your own database.

-Create the database schema `bin/cake migrations migrate`
+Create the database schema `bin/cake migrations migrate`.

-Seed the database `bin/cake migrations seed`
+Seed the database `bin/cake migrations seed`.

+You can also import the ``config/schema/db.sql`` file into your database instead of using the migrations.

 ## Create a webserver